flyteorg/flyte/rsts/getting_started/index.rst

     .. note::

-       A :py:class:`~flytekit.task` is a pure Python function, while a :py:class:`~flytekit.workflow` is actually a `DSL <https://en.wikipedia.org/wiki/Domain-specific_language>`__ that only support a subset of Python's semantics.
+       A :py:func:`~flytekit.task` is a pure Python function, while a :py:func:`~flytekit.workflow` is actually a `DSL <https://en.wikipedia.org/wiki/Domain-specific_language>`__ that only support a subset of Python's semantics.
        Some key things to learn here are: